 If you want to really go all out and have super comfy earbuds at the same time, opt for memory foam tips.

 You know how sometimes the silicone tips just feel like they’re pushing, and they don’t quite mold well.

 That’s why memory foam is so great; it fits YOUR ear perfectly.
 It takes on your unique shape, making it a perfectly snug fit.
 They also have the added bonus of exceptional noise-cancellation abilities.

 Make sure you check the reviews on any aftermarket product to make sure they’ll fit your earbuds perfectly, my favorites are the AirFoams Pro (Amazon link) they offer BY FAR the most secure fit.

-Tip #12: How to Stop Apple Airpods from Falling out?
+■ Tip #12: How to Keep Apple Airpods from Falling Out?

 Apple Airpods are in a league of their own.
 If you’re having issues with them, it’s best to find a solution asap.
 No one wants to deal with the emotional trauma of losing ONE Airpod.

 There are a few DIY hacks you can try, like wrapping a piece of flexible wire (you can wrap the wire with electrical tape for comfort) and then create a bend that goes over the top of your ear.

 But, let’s face it, Airpods are pretty sleek and a DIY job, well, just doesn’t really add to the swag.